Fusion-Lightguns/Fusion-Light-Gun/Showcase/ReadMe.md

-# This is to showcase Fusion Volts Builds.
+# This is to showcase Fusion Elite Builds.

 If you want your builds featured here email pics to fusionphaser@gmail.com